 Company History & Background

 DocuSign was founded in 2003 by Tom Gonser, Court Lorenzini, and Eric Ranft.
 Gonser, who founded a tech firm NetUpdate in 1999, came up with the idea of e-agreements after NetUpdate acquired a company that specialized in electronic signatures called DocuTouch.
-With DocuTouch holding several patents for online digital signatures and collaboration, Gonser saw an opportunity to commence another start-up that would eventually become a multi-million dollar company today.
+With DocuTouch holding several patents for online digital signatures and collaboration, Gonser saw an opportunity to establish another start-up that would eventually become a multi-million dollar company.
 With the approval of the NetUpdate board, Gonser and Lorenzini purchased DocuTouch assets from NetUpdate and eventually started DocuSign.

 In 2005, zipLogix (formerly zipForm) integrated DocuSign into its virtual real estate forms.
 Mock trials that featured licensed attorneys and real judges highlighted the easy and safe functionality of contracts incorporated with DocuSign.
 In 2010, DocuSign was made available for the iPhone and iPad, as well as adding support for phone-based user authentication.